ibrahim-kocyigit/ibm-data-science-professional-certificate/02-tools-for-data-science/notes.md

 * **Data Visualization:** This is where you create charts, graphs, and other visuals to help people understand the data.
 Think of it as translating raw numbers into pictures that tell a story.
 A good visualization can reveal patterns and insights that would be difficult to see in a table of numbers.
 * **Model Building:** This is where you use machine learning algorithms to find patterns in the data and make predictions.
 It's like teaching a computer to recognize patterns and make decisions based on what it learns.
 You might build a model to predict customer churn, detect fraud, or recommend products.
 * **Model Deployment:** Once you've built a model, you need to make it available for others to use.
 This might involve creating an API (Application Programming Interface) that allows other applications to access your model and get predictions.
 It's like setting up a service that others can use to benefit from your model's capabilities.
-* **Model Monitoring and Assessment:** After deploymen, you need to keep an eye on your model to make sure it's performing well.
+* **Model Monitoring and Assessment:** After deployment, you need to keep an eye on your model to make sure it's performing well.
 This involves tracking its accuracy, fairness, and robustness over time.
 You might need to retrain your model with new data or adjust its parameters to maintain its performance.

 #### Tools for Data Science
 * **Code Asset Management:** This is like using a special notebook for your code where you can track changes, collaborate with others, and revert to earlier versions if needed.
 Tools like Git and GitHub help you manage your code and work effectively in teams.
 * **Data Asset Management:** This is about organizing and managing your data files (images, videos, text, etc.) in a central location.
 You might use a DAM (Digital Asset Management) platform to store, version, and share your data securely.
 * **Development Environments:** These are like workshops for your code.
 They provide you with the tools and resources you need to write, test, and debug your code.
 Popular IDEs (Integrated Development Environments) include VS Code, PyCharm, and RStudio.
-* **Execution Environments:** This is where your code actuall runs.
+* **Execution Environments:** This is where your code actual runs.
 It could be your local computer, a server, or a cloud-based platform.
 Cloud platforms like AWS, Azure, and GCP offer scalable execution environments for running data science workloads.

 **Integrated tools:** Platforms like IBM Watson Studio provide a one-stop shop for many data science tasks.
 The combine data management, code management, development environments, and execution environments into a single platform.